List of national flowers: Mauritius

-The national flower of Mauritius is Trochetia boutoniana.
+The national flower of Mauritius is the Ruizia boutoniana.

+Nigeria

+The national flower of Nigeria is Costus spectabilis which is commonly known as Yellow Trumpet.

 Seychelles

 The national flower of the Seychelles is the tropicbird orchid (known locally as orkid payanke), Angraecum eburneum.

 South Africa

 The national flower of South Africa is the King Protea, Protea cynaroides.

 Tunisia

 The national flower of Tunisia is jasmine.
 It was chosen as a symbol for the 2010 Tunisian Revolution.

+Zimbabwe

+The national flower of Zimbabwe is the flame lily, Gloriosa superba.

 Asia

+Afghanistan

+The national flower of Afghanistan is the Tulip.
+It is called Lala (لاله) in the Farsi language and Khatol in the Pashto language.